Once the source of the leak has been located, there are normally two options to access the broken pipe.

-This method requires digging a tunnel under your house large enough for the plumber to crawl through and access the broken pipe(s).
-The plumbing company will normally find the closet outside wall to the source of the leak and tunnel directly to it.
+This method requires digging a large tunnel under your house for the plumber to crawl through and access the broken pipe(s).
+They will normally find the closet outside the wall to the source of the leak and tunnel directly to it.

 Tunneling is a labor-intensive process that can take several hours to complete, depending on the distance.
 Once the tunnel has reached the leaking pipe, it is normally a quick process to repair or replace the damaged line.

 Digging Up the Concrete Slab to Repair Leaks